Ayofase/Ayofase-netflix-performance-insights/README.md

 Data cleaning process with the use of Excel, SQL and R to critical ensure good data quality and consistency before analysis.
 Below are the steps used for cleaning and preparing the dataset

 #### 1. **Handling Missing Values**
-   - Using Conditional Formatting to highlight missing values.
+   - Using Conditional Formatting in Microsoft Excel to highlight missing values.
    - **TMDb API Integration:**
 Missing Netflix release dates for movies and tv shows were retrieved using the TMDb API (The Movie Database).
 A custom R function was implemented to perform this integration using the `httr` package for making API requests and the `jsonlite` package for parsing JSON responses from the TMDb API.
 If no matches were found for a title the corresponding release date field for that title was set to NA.
 #### 2. **Standardize Data Types**
    - Date column standardise to date format.
    - Remove commas from numeric column (eg. Streaming_revenue and hours_viewed) in the revenue and engagement dataset for consistency